UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/overview/reactions.rst

 #.
 Calculates the reaction rate and stores it in a local buffer used to apply the reaction using the kernels
 #.
 Adds the calculated reaction rate to a total reaction rate :class:`ParticleDat` - used in the global management of reaction application
-#.
-Calculates and stores any :class:`DataCalculator` results for use by the kernels

 Reaction kernels and the product loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With any data required to apply the reaction calculated and stored for some particles, the next step is to apply the reaction, which might involve feedback on fields and the ingoing particle, as well as some specification of product properties following the reaction.
+With any rate data required to apply the reaction calculated and stored for some particles, the next step is to apply the reaction, which might involve feedback on fields and the ingoing particle, as well as some specification of product properties following the reaction.
 This is (semi-)independently specified by choosing a reaction kernel.
 The only requirement on the data that a kernel might have is that any required data exists, i.e. that the total dimensionality of data conforms with whatever the kernel requires.
 For example, if a kernel requires 2 sampled velocities, the :class:`DataCalculator` must produce a total of 2 data values per perticle.
 Other than this requirement, data and kernels are independent.
+Note that data calculated by the :class:`DataCalculator` is calculated at the time of application of the reaction.
+This is to avoid unnecessary computations (for example when randomly selecting which particles have reacted we do not want to calculate all of the data for particles that did not react).

 Each kernel object consists of four kernel functions, in order to allow for extensibility.
 These are: